nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-02-19-MARS_OPPORTUNITY.md

 layout: post
 title:  MARS OPPORTUNITY
 author: "NASA: Music to Wake Up By"
+type: MusicPlaylist
+date_modified: 2004-01-04:Sol 45
 ---

 ----
 ### DATE: February 19, 2004
 ----
-✫ Eclipse by Pink Floyd  &nbsp;<br />✷ Meet Me Halfway by Kenny Loggins
+✦ Eclipse by Pink Floyd  &nbsp;<br />✵ Meet Me Halfway by Kenny Loggins

 ##### Comment:
 * in recognition of the transit of the martian moon, Phobos.